ColinShaw/functional-php/README.md

 No, it isn't really `functional`, in that we don't really have true first-class or higher-order functions.
 Yes, it is `functional` in that the list processing generates the proper algebra for provable computation.
-Both of these are important aspects of a true functional language.
-The limitation here isn't that we can use the host language to define the requisite operations for the algebra, but that we don't have the ability to handle functions `as values` as we would with a true functional language.
+Both of these are important aspects of a true functional language, but we do what we can.
+Half of the problem can be solved with data structures that generally can be implemented in any language, the other half of the problem is significantly more intrinsic to the the language in question.
+The limitation here isn't that we can't use the host language to define the requisite operations for the algebra, but that we don't have the ability to handle functions `as values` as we would with a true functional language.

+Next time you hear someone talking about using `the functional style` or some such nonesense, please correct them.
+Unless you are using a language that is pass by value and you have the structures in place with respect to lists to generate a particular algebra, you are actually talking about the idea of getting indexing out of indexed operations.
+While that is a big improvement in terms of reducing human error, it bears almost no resemblance to functional programming other than borrowing some of the operator names.